dissemin/dissemin/doc/proposal.md

 We use two different tools to discover preprints:
 * Our own OAI-PMH harvester, covering 8 millions of papers from the major open repositories such as arXiv, HAL and PubMed Central.
+The harvester acts as a proxy: it exposes the metadata it harvests as an OAI-PMH source, with additional metadata (OAI sets) to enable a search by author name.
   Papers discovered using OAI-PMH are added to the publications list and marked as available if the full text is also available from the OAI-PMH provider.
 * Bielefeld Academic Search Engine (through its API): this service covers a large